travelgateX/documentation-site/content/hotelx/concepts/settings.md

     * Example : [Quote setting example](/hotelx/quickstart#quote)

-In case that you want to modify any field of DB Setting, please contact with our support team.
+In case that you want to modify any field of database Setting, please contact with our support team.
 Above you can find an example of each type of settings:

 [HotelX Settings](/hotelx/reference/inputobjects/hotelsettingsinput/)